jtajmahal04/qss20-final-project/README.md

 -  02_visualizations.ipynb -- where data is actually transformed into the visualizations and plots I analyze

--  complete_pipeline -- combination of the two prior notebooks condensed into a single place
+-  03_complete_pipeline -- combination of the two prior notebooks condensed into a single place

 *data/ :*